tutti/ExcavatinatorAPI/README.md

-# Outdated
-This information is not up-to-date at the moment.
-It will be rewritten.

 # Excavatinator API
 This is the API the addon Excavatinator uses.
 This exists because Blizzard's API for archaeology is inadequate at the best of times, and exists as a separate addon now for anyone who wants to use Excavatinator's data without requiring Excavatinator's UI installed.